googlecodelabs/photos-sharing/README.md

 This branch contains the final implemented app.

-See the `main` branch for the initial version that you This codelab shows you how to build an application that uses the Google Photos Library API in Flutter.
+See the `main` branch for the initial version of the app that you should check out to begin the codelab.

+This codelab shows you how to build an application that uses the Google Photos Library API in Flutter.